 The treatment that is most commonly given in mainstream medicine to people with a specific medical condition.
 For example, in Canada the term ‘standard treatment’ refers to the usual treatment given via the public health care system.
 In standard cancer care, standard treatments are based on the location the cancer originated as opposed to the actual genetic factors driving cell proliferation.

 An individualized treatment determined by the genetic mutation(s) that are driving cancer cells to reproduce, rather than treatment based solely on the original location of cancerous tissue.

 An anti-oncogene that normally protects cells from cancer and is typically mutated or deleted.

 For a more comprehensive list of terminology related to cancer, please visit this page.

-If you'd like to learn how to optimize your treatment outcome, please book your free consultation today!
+If you'd like to learn how to optimize your treatment outcome, please register for your Precision Second Opinion today!